 Arlington, VA – May 4, 2009 – Relying on reports from online security experts, Better Business Bureau is warning consumers to be on the lookout for fraudulent e-mails and Web sites trying to take advantage of the current swine flu outbreak.

-“Scammers read newspapers, watch TV and surf the Internet and they know that by using a hook from the day’s top headlines, today’s news story can become tomorrow’s scam,” says Rick Brinkley, President/CEO of the Better Business Bureau Serving Eastern Oklahoma.
+“Scammers read newspapers, watch TV and surf the Internet and they know that by using a hook from the day’s top headlines, that they’ll be able to catch lots of fish,” said Steve Cox, BBB spokesperson.
 “Right now, issues associated with swine flu and a potential pandemic are of global interest and that means scammers have a very large pond to go phishing in.”

-According to another online security company, more than 250 Web sites with the term “swine flu” have been registered within the first few days following the announcement of the outbreak and predict that the scams artists are preparing to use such Web sites in a variety of different online scams. www.noswineflu.com is a website that is already selling a “Swine Flu Survival Guide” PDF for $19.95.
+According to F-Secure Corp., another online security company, more than 250 Web sites with the term “swine flu” have been registered within the first few days following the announcement of the outbreak and predict that the scams artists are preparing to use such Web sites in a variety of different online scams.
+F-Secure also reports that one Web site is already selling a “Swine Flu Survival Guide” PDF for $19.95.

 BBB offers the following advice to avoid swine flu scams:

 • Avoid opening e-mail from an unknown source and do not click on any links in the body of the e-mail or open any attachments.
 Instead, delete the e-mail or report it to the Federal Trade Commission by forwarding the e-mail to email@example.com.

 • Don’t believe online offers for vaccinations against swine flu because a vaccine does not exist.
 For more information on swine flu and updates on progress in fighting the outbreak, go to www.cdc.gov/swineflu